Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 });
 ```

-#### Disabling Attribution Tracking
+#### Disable attribution tracking

-Amplitude can be configured to opt out of automatic collection of attribution data.
-This can be done by setting `attribution.disabled` to `true`.
-By default this is set to `false`.
+You can configure Amplitude to opt out of automatic collection of attribution data.
+Do this by setting `attribution.disabled` to `true`.
+By default `attribution.disabled` is set to `false`.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {